willf/scalding-example-project/README.md

 	hello	1
 	world	2

-## Running on your own Hadoop cluster
+## Running locally or Running on your own Hadoop cluster (including locally)

 If you are trying to run this on a non-Amazon EMR environment, you may need to edit: